Institute of Cetacean Research: Regulations

-"Any whales taken under these special permits shall so far as practicable be processed and the proceeds shall be dealt with in accordance with directions issued by the Government by which the permit was granted."
+Any whales taken under these special permits shall so far as practicable be processed and the proceeds shall be dealt with in accordance with directions issued by the Government by which the permit was granted.

 Since its establishment, the institute has been granted annual catch quotas by the Government of Japan to carry out its research.
 The whale meat, which is by definition a by-product of the research, is sold for domestic consumption in accordance with the convention.

 From 1988 through the first half of 2011, a total of 13,663 whales have been caught by the ICR under the above exemption for scientific research.
 Of those, 3,573 whales have been taken in the North Pacific Ocean, and 10,090 have been taken in the Southern Ocean, an area which in 1994 was designated as the Southern Ocean Whale Sanctuary by the IWC.

 In March 2014 the International Court of Justice (ICJ) ordered Japan to cease the JARPA II programme stating that its Antarctic whaling was in contravention of the IWC moratoria 10(e) and 10(d).

 Research programs

 Japanese whaling fell sharply after the global commercial whaling moratorium.
 The ICR may still kill whales for scientific purposes.
 The meat is then sold.

 Under its whale research programs, the ICR collected its samples from the Antarctic Ocean and the northwestern Pacific Ocean under special permit from the Government of Japan (JARPA and JARPA II programs).
-It claims these samples were used for studies related to estimation of biological parameters, resource abundance, elucidation of stock structure, and the role of whales in the marine ecosystem, and elucidation of the effect of environmental changes on cetaceans.
+It claims these samples were used for studies related to estimation of biological parameters, resource abundance, elucidation of stock structure, the role of whales in the marine ecosystem, and elucidation of the effect of environmental changes on cetaceans.

-The ICR also claims to have conducted sighting surveys in the southern hemisphere and the north Pacific to elucidate trends in abundance, density, distribution, and behavior of whales.
+The ICR also claims to have conducted sighting surveys in the southern hemisphere and the North Pacific to elucidate trends in abundance, density, distribution, and behavior of whales.
 These surveys include the IWC Southern Ocean Whale and Ecosystem Research (SOWER) program.